Skip a Step! - Cloned

 Plan AheadSkip a Step! - Cloned

-- Furnish the original obtained from the Georgia Department of Veterans Services upon presentation of the spouse's Armed Forces Separation Papers (DD-214).
+Applicants must submit an original Georgia Department of Veterans Service for more information., approved by the Georgia Department of Veterans Service, upon presentation of their spouse's Armed Forces Separation Papers (DD-214).
 The DS516 must be presented upon initial request for services.
+Please visit the

-- An unmarried surviving spouse must also submit the death certificate to Veterans Services to obtain the DS516.
+An unmarried surviving spouse must submit the death certificate to Veterans Services to obtain the.

 - All documents must be in English.